 The paper is about how one can avoid the consequence of having to bet one's life on a proposition one is certain about.
 The proposal is that decisions about higher level goods require higher-order knowledge.

-The paper defends Quine's statements about universal revisability against objections by Chalmers.
+The paper defends Quine's statements about universal revisability against objections by David Chalmers.

 2. Peer Disagreement: A Call for the Revision of Prior Probabilities (Dialectica 2015, with S. Rosenkranz).
 Penultimate draft.

 This paper asks which belief revision policy is best in response to peer disagreement.

 3. A Note on Comparative Probability (Erkenntnis 2012, with N. Haverkamp).
 Penultimate draft.

 The paper is about the link between positive probability and possibility.
 It addresses an argument by Williamson to the effect that this link cannot be upheld by looking at a way of getting it in a weak comparative framework for probability.

 4. The Dynamics of Indexical Belief (Erkenntnis 2010).
 Penultimate draft.